goldcider/Zoom-Effects/README.md

 After a lot of research and many discussions with AI (my mentor in terminal commands) - I stumbled across the curl download query alternative to using Python.

-Here is a collection of .bat files containing download commands for what I believe to be the entire range of Zoom+ pedals that rely on .ZD2 /.ZIC / .ZIR formats for their effects.
+Here is a collection of .bat files containing download commands for what I believe to be the entire range of Zoom+ pedals that rely on .ZD2 / .ZIC / .ZIR formats for their effects.

 Here is an example of the curl commands contained within the .bat files:
 ```batch